 Of course the plant should never be placed near a window or open area that gets strong direct sunlight but it should be placed in a well-lit area that gets plenty of natural light.

-As I pointed out in the article about african violets light requirements you can help your plant out greatly by using a small inexpensive grow light that sits directly above the plant.
 This will eliminate the potential for a lack of light and ensure your plant blooms year-round (as long as there is not another problem causing the lack of blooms).

 Use the correct soil